-- It creates a feeling of nation-wide presence
+- Creates a feeling of nation-wide presence

-- It makes your business easy to reach
+- Makes your business easy to reach

 - Freephone numbers are easy to set up and easy to port (in case of moving offices but also if you want to switch service providers)

 - Calls can be delivered anywhere (both national and international) and on any kind of infrastructure